-Annual Enrollment is the annual period during which Eligible Individuals of the EHP, the SEE Plan and GMAP may elect or change health Plans for the following Plan Year for themselves and their Eligible Dependents, or change Dependents covered by the Plan.
+Annual Enrollment is the annual period during which Eligible Individuals of the EHP, SEE Plan, and GMAP may elect or change health Plans for the following Plan Year for themselves and their Eligible Dependents or change Dependents covered by the Plan.
 Eligible Individuals must use the Annual Enrollment website or complete the enrollment form, as appropriate.
-Generally, Annual Enrollment occurs during the fall with changes becoming effective on January 1 of the following Plan Year.
+Generally, Annual Enrollment occurs in the fall, and changes become effective on January 1 of the following Plan Year.